When Marital Assets Are Substantial And Complex

 - Do you or your spouse have deferred compensation to consider?

-- In the Bay Area many spouses will have intellectual property rights from the high technology or entertainment industries.
+- In Alameda and Contra Costa counties, many spouses will have intellectual property rights from the high technology or entertainment industries.
 Will your case involve patents, trademarks, copyrights, royalties?

-- Do either of you have a personal injury claim pending or one that has already been settled that resulted in a substantial award?
+- Does either of you have a personal injury claim pending or one that has already been settled that resulted in a substantial award?

 - Are there substantial debts to be considered?